On homelessness - Part 1

 in the street... such a revolution

-The urban intervention of the Chapter 1 has been developed in an excluded space of the Raval neighbourhood, trying to transform it into an including space, in a way that discussions of the rights and civil liberties may be carried out.
-From there, each person who was interviewed has mentioned his/her favourite space in the city and a currently prohibited activity that he or she would like to do there.
+The urban intervention of Chapter 1 was presented in an excluded space of the Raval neighbourhood, trying to transform it into an including space, in a way that discussions of the rights and civil rights could be carried out.
+From there, the people who were interviewed mentioned their favourite space in the city and a currently prohibited activity that they would like to do there.

 Chapter 2: The environment is drown up with our emotions.

-A video was produced for the urban intervention of the Chapter 2.
-The video tells the relationship with the environment of six people living on the street and it was projected in a square in the Eixample neighbourhood, becoming a point of interest for the audience.
+A video was produced for the urban intervention of Chapter 2.
+The video tells the relationship with the environment of six people living on the street and it was projected in a square in the Eixample neighbourhood, gathering the audience around the device.

 Chapter 3: What does "home" mean to you?

 The urban intervention of Chapter 3 was performed in the Sarrià neighbourhood, under and around a small improvised shelter.
-This meeting point supported a debate about the value of a home, and favoured a critical discussion about the forced evictions that continue to cause such deep resentment.
+This meeting point initiated a debate on the importance of having a home, and encouraged a critical discussion about the forced evictions that continually cause resentment on people.

 Chapter 4: Education is a right.
 More books, more freedom!

-The urban intervention of the Chapter 4 consisted of a small book shop installed in a square in the Gràcia neighbourhood.
-The activity was oriented to the right for a free and quality education, inviting adults and children to express themselves (through a drawing or a written sentence) about the value they give to a book.
+The urban intervention of Chapter 4 consisted of a small book shop installed in a square in the Gràcia neighbourhood.
+The activity called for the universal right of a free education of quality, inviting adults and children to express themselves – through a drawing or a written sentence – about the value they give to a book.
 In the end, each person could bring the book of their choice, leaving their personal memory in exchange.

 Chapter 5: We are the dream of our memory.

-The objective of the urban intervention of the Chapter 5 was to bring together some residents of the Poble Nou neighbourhood around six memories and dreams of the six interviewee living on the street.
-The visual and sound showing has attracted a passers-by, encouraging them to reflect on what they would like to see happening on the streets of Barcelona, which is not currently happening.
+The objective of the urban intervention of Chapter 5 was to bring together some residents of the Poble Nou neighbourhood around six memories and dreams of the six interviewees living on the street.
+The visuals and sounds attracted passers-by encouraging them to reflect on what they would like to see happening on the streets of Barcelona which is not currently happening.